 In year 2 there will be a rookie draft that is a linear draft, not an auction, with the order being determined by the final standings in year 1.
 The salaries for these rookies are determined by a rookie wage scale and are automatically assigned a set number of contract years.

-After the rookie draft you will have a free agent auction draft which has all available players, including rookies not taken in the rookie draft, and players who's contract has expired.
+After the rookie draft you will have an auction draft which has all available players, including rookies not taken in the rookie draft, and players who's contract has expired.